abbreviatedman/spellbound/data/quotes.md

 125
 00:05:24,546 --> 00:05:26,746
-That girl from the dungeon...
+That girl from the dungeon…

 126
 00:05:26,848 --> 00:05:29,414